 Examples:

-Consider a “Tier 0” (e.g., projects with incentives below $5,000) for which no rigor is warranted to required.
+Consider a “Tier 0” (e.g., projects with incentives below $5,000) for which no rigor is warranted and we should make an automatic assumption in lieu of project-specific evidence.
 (Discuss how to determine what that lower threshold would be.)

 Stakeholders discussion a potential lower threshold for “Tier 0”.
 Staff confirmed that, although Resolution adopted the Tiers, T2WG can recommend an additional tier or redefining tiers, as long as backed by data and a logical reason.